-In the summer of 1996, as I was finishing my Masters degree, I met John Maeda who was just joining the MIT Media Lab to replace the recently deceased Muriel Cooper.
+In the fall of 1996, John Maeda joined the MIT Media Lab to replace the recently deceased Muriel Cooper.
 Cooper was the first art director of the MIT Press, producing influential designs such as a 1969 catalog of the Bauhaus and the iconic MIT Press logo, a Bauhaus-inspired stylized graphical rendering of the letters "mitp".
 Cooper started the Visible Language Workshop, later one of the founding groups of the MIT Media Lab, to research the intersection of publishing, design, and computation.